-The shoulder belt can't do its job.
+The shoulder belt can't do its job because it won't be against your body.
+Instead, it will be in front of you.
 In a crash you could go into it, receiving neck or other injuries.

 The lap belt can't do its job either.
 In a crash the belt could go up over your abdomen.
 The belt forces would be there, not at your pelvic bones.
 This could cause serious internal injuries.